SFPC/BeginningCodersBootcamp/2_parameters_returns_conditionals/README.md

 ...
 ```

 As you can see, the setup line is printed just once at the beginning of the program, while the draw line is printed continuously afterwards.
+From now on, we're going to begin putting code in either the `setup` function or `draw` function — or often both!

 ### Using variables in the ofApp.h file